parallelcomputingabo/Homework-2/README.md

 - `result_parallel.raw`

-Building: Cmake was used for building using g++14,gcc 14.
+Building: Cmake was used for building using g++14,gcc 14. run_results.sh bash script in the build file was used for compiling and generating tests output.

 Averaged results of 3 test rounds: